KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * privacy-safe manual send controls
 * privacy-safe test send controls
 * optional severe-event reporting when enabled by the user
+* profile-aware diagnostics summaries for profile security and recovery surfaces

 ## Accessibility Model

-Version `1.1.33` also keeps the expanded browser accessibility layer.
+Version `1.2.1` also keeps the expanded browser accessibility layer.

 The current accessibility runtime includes: